jbracher/hhh4addon/README.md

 The exported functions are by now largely documented, including short examples.
 To get an overview over the functionality of the package please consider the vignette `vignette(hhh4addon)`.

 The theory behind longterm predictions and cyclostationary moments can be found in Held, Meyer and Bracher (2017): [Probabilistic forecasting in infectious disease epidemiology: the 13th Armitage lecture](http://onlinelibrary.wiley.com/doi/10.1002/sim.7363/full#references) and the technical report Bracher and Held (2017): [Periodically stationary multivariate non-Gaussian autoregressive models](https://arxiv.org/abs/1707.04635).
 An R file to reproduce the results in this report can be found in [example_analyses/Bracher_Held_2017.R
 ](https://raw.githubusercontent.com/jbracher/hhh4addon/master/example_analyses/Bracher_Held_2017.R).
-A second example analysis for a journal article currently under preparation can be found in [example_analyses/noro_rota_berlin.R
+A second example analysis can be found in [example_analyses/noro_rota_berlin.R
 ](https://raw.githubusercontent.com/jbracher/hhh4addon/master/example_analyses/noro_rota_berlin.R)

+The analysis in the manuscript Bracher/Held: *Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction* are moved to a different repository: [https://github.com/jbracher/dengue_noro_rota](https://github.com/jbracher/dengue_noro_rota).

 To install the package directly from github and explore its functionality type: